 NEPA is known as the "Northeast's Interstate Hub" because of its location at the confluence of six major highways, in the center of the Boston/Washington corridor.
-Interstates 80, 81, 84, 380, 476, and 78 meet in the middle of NEPA and provide excellent access north to Maine, south to Virginia, and west to Ohio.
+Interstates 80, 81, 84, 380, 476, and 78 meet in the middle of our region and provide excellent access north to Maine, south to Virginia, and west to Ohio.

 NEPA offers quick access to big cities, has affordable living, safe neighborhoods, and an abundance of recreational activities for you and your family to enjoy!